 Now, at the beginning of this month on September 1, students were given vaccines.
-I would like the minister to clarify, compared to when the students were beginning to receive vaccinations against COVID-19 in Igloolik, Sanirajak and all of Amittuq, has the number of people receiving their second dose reached higher amounts?
+I would like the minister to clarify, compared to when the students were beginning to receive vaccinations against COVID-19 in both Amittuq communities of Igloolik and Sanirajak, has there been an increase in the number of people receiving their second dose?
 Are the numbers unchanged?
-What is the status of Amittuq residents that are 12 to 17 years old?
+Are the numbers decreasing?
+What is the vaccination status of Amittuq residents who are 12 to 17 years old?
 Are the rates higher or have they not changed?
 That is my first question for the Minister of Health.
 Thank you, Mr. Speaker.